aidenslab/aidens-portfolio/index.md

 # Ball Tracking Robot
-This project leverages computer vision to detect and track a ball using a camera connected to a Raspberry Pi.
-The minicomputer also controls two DC motors on a car through an L298 motor driver.
+This project leverages computer vision to detect and track a ball using a camera and two motors connected to a Raspberry Pi.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|